 It was retained by a nut.
 All but one of these Luscombe 8A's had dried blood and hair growing from these screws.

 The one Luscombe 8A that was missing the hair and dried blood had it's screws removed and turned upside down.

 The round head was in the cabin ceiling.
-The shaft of these many screws was sticking up outside the plane.
+The shafts of these many screws were sticking up outside the plane.

 No, It didn't look good.
 But it did not have hair and dried blood suspended from the cockpit ceiling.